stevenxchung/OMSCS-Notes/CS 6750 - HCI/Lesson 22 (4.1) - Applications - Technology.md

 # Lesson 22

-In this lesson, we look into areas of HCI which may interest you.
+In this lesson we look into areas of HCI which may interest you.

 ## Technology: Virtual Reality